 svnadmin subcommands:

-dump
+dump and load.

 The most common reason to dump and load a Subversion repository is due to changes in Subversion itself.
 As Subversion matures, there are times when certain changes made to the back-end database schema cause Subversion to be incompatible with previous versions of the repository.
 Other reasons for dumping and loading might be to migrate a Berkeley DB repository to a new OS or CPU architecture, or to switch between Berkeley DB and FSFS back-ends.
 The recommended course of action is relatively simple: